irmen/prog8/docs/source/programming.rst

 as newlines, quote characters themselves, and so on.
 The ones used most often are ``\\``, ``\"``, ``\n``, ``\r``.
 For a detailed description of all of them and what they mean, read the syntax reference on strings.

-You can use the automatic string concatenation using ``+`` to split long strings over separate lines, but remember that the length of the total string still cannot exceed 255 characaters.

 .. hint::
     Strings/arrays and uwords (=memory address) can often be interchanged.